GoogleCloudPlatform/healthcare-federated-access-services/dam.md

 *   The `damdemo` application ends up getting a `code` for a DAM access token, and does not get exposed to the IC Passport nor the upstream IdP access token directly.

+**Tip:** See [Appendix A](#appendix-a-three-layer-auth-flow) for a full sequence diagram of a user going through a three layer auth flow with these services.

 ## DAM checkout